 REACH affects everyone in the chemical supply chain, including manufacturers, importers, formulators and downstream users.
-The regulations state that EU manufacturers and importers of chemical substances, preparations or substances contained in articles intended for release have to register those substances if the volume placed on the market exceeds 1 tonne per annum per legal entity.
+The regulations state that EU manufacturers and importers of chemical substances, preparations or substances contained in articles intended for release have to register those substances if the volume placed on the market exceeds 1 tonne per year per legal entity.

-EU-based importers are fully liable for compliance with the REACH regulations, although any substance imported into the EU at volumes less than 1 tonne per annum per legal entity does not have to be pre-registered or registered and is not covered by REACH.
+EU-based importers are fully liable for compliance with the REACH regulations, although any substance imported into the EU at volumes less than 1 tonne per year per legal entity does not have to be pre-registered or registered and is not covered by REACH.